nifacodes/elk-stack-project/README.md

 ```
-Playbook 3: *[Filebeat PB](Ansible/filebeatinstall.yml) - Script for Installing and cofiguring Filebeat on ELK and DVWA servers
+Playbook 3: [filebeatinstall.yml](Ansible/filebeatinstall.yml) - Script for Installing and cofiguring Filebeat on ELK and DVWA servers
 ```
 ---
 - name: installing and launching filebeat